 Yes, you are covered if you are pregnant.
 However, if you are travelling between 28 and 35 weeks pregnant you must obtain written confirmation from a doctor of your fitness to travel no earlier than 5 days prior to the outbound travel date.

 No, you cannot purchase cover if you live outside of the Republic of Ireland.
 You have to be a resident of the Republic of Ireland for at least 180 days prior to the date the cover is applied for.

 Yes.
 To protect your own interests you should purchase travel insurance cover at the same time you purchase your travel package.
 You can buy it at a later date but it will not cover events which have already occurred.

-Enter the start date of your trip and for the return date, enter the day you will arrive at your final destination.
+You can book a one way trip by entering the start date of your trip and for the return date, enter the day you will arrive at your final destination.

 No. You may receive a reimbursement if you cancel for any reason outlined in your travel insurance policy document.
 Covered reasons include, but are not limited to, such unforeseen emergencies as illness, injury or death of you, or your travelling companion and/or a relative.
 The cover does not include cancellation due to business obligations, change of mind or your dislike of the travel time.